zompi2/cppcorosample/README.md

 [Back to index](#index)

 # Generators - coroutines returning values
 Just suspending a running function is neat, but we can do more.
-Generators are a special type of Awaiters which, when suspended, can store a value.
-This value can be used later.
+Generators are a special type of Awaiters which, when suspended, can store a value, which can be used later outside of the coroutine.
 Let's write a generic Generator and then use it to write some simple counting coroutine.

 This code with comments is also inside the `Samples` directory here: [03_CoroGenerators.cpp](Samples/03_CoroGenerators.cpp)